 Step 4: Retrieve the flag

-When the filter is applied, the backend constructs a raw SQL query by interpolating the stored author value:
+When the filter is applied, the backend builds a raw SQL query by interpolating the stored author value:

 const query = `